 (and how you can protect yourself)

 It happens every time.
-Emerging industries with breakthrough innovations burst on to the scene with fanfare and headlines only to be followed up with legal ambiguity that leads to masses of civil lawsuits.
-But with any fast growth industry, legal challenges creep up for a myriad of reasons including lack of preparation, accidents, fraud, bad contracts or a money hungry plaintiff.
+Emerging industries with breakthrough innovations burst onto the scene with fanfare and headlines only to be followed up with legal ambiguity that leads to masses of civil lawsuits.
+But with any fast-growing industry, legal challenges creep up for a myriad of reasons including lack of preparation, accidents, fraud, bad contracts or a money-hungry plaintiff.
 Welcome to America.
 The hemp and CBD industry is not exempt from these lawsuits.
 And over the last six months, a myriad of lawsuits and class action suits have popped up that could threaten your company if you aren’t properly prepared.

 1) Banking & Payment Processors: One company is in a dispute with a payment processing company that is holding more than $500k in funds.
 There is hope that this will become less frequent now that the banking policies are freeing up larger banks to do business with CBD companies.
 In the meantime, how can you avoid this?
 Talk to a lot of processors (and banks) and get a better understanding of their policies, rates and penalties specifically for CBD.
 Pick the best company, and read the fine print.
 I’d also talk to friendly competitors in the industry and see who they are using.
 Additionally, make sure you are using best practices for accepting credit cards to avoid chargebacks and credit card fraud.